Communication, Marketing & Media

 Jo Royle is Head of Department for Communication, Marketing and Media.
 The Department encompasses a variety of subject areas in the creative and cultural industries including: media, journalism, fashion management, tourism, events management, hospitality, public relations, marketing and advertising.

-Dr Halsall is a Reader and the Research Coordinator in Communication for the Department of Communication, Marketing and Media Research.
+Dr Halsall is a Reader and the Research Coordinator for the Department of Communication, Marketing and Media Research.

 Sally Berrisford is Lecturer in the Department of Communication, Marketing and Media.

-Pauline Bremner is Lecturer in the Department of Communication, Marketing and Media.
+Pauline Bremner is a lecturer in Retail/Fashion Management in the subject group of Marketing/Fashion and Retail within the Department of Communication, Marketing and Media.

 Tim Conner is a Lecturer in the Communication, Marketing and Media department.